dulce-delarosa/womentechmakersbcn/README.md

-# Your react progect in GitHub Pages
+# Your react project in GitHub Pages

 This is the web template explained in the Women Techmakers BCN talk.